 - What is the cost of the WhatsApp service?

 WhatsApp service is charged per message fees.
-There are two types of messages: Notification messages are charged WhatsApp and Twilio fees.
-Customer Care messages are charged Twilio fees.
+Meta also charges fees per 24 hour window for each conversation which are passed on to you by Twilio.
+There are two types of conversations: Business-initated conversations and user-initated conversations.
 You can find more information about the cost of sending WhatsApp messages here.

 - How can I manage separate access lists to Sandbox and to the live numbers on my account?